davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 configuration on macOS.

-Unfortunately, the resources for getting started and integrating different parts of the Nix ecosystem can be difficult to find and apply to specific use-cases.
+Unfortunately, the resources for getting started and integrating different parts of the Nix ecosystem are not particularly approachable for beginners.
 When I started out I would often use GitHub's code search to trawl through other people's configs and try different snippets until I found what actually worked.
 Inspired by [Arne Bahlo's Emacs from Scratch series](https://arne.me/articles/emacs-from-scratch-part-one-foundations), I wanted to create a guide to help folks get started with Nix on macOS from scratch, step by step.